 Cabra Gypsey Festival

 The “Romería Nacional de los Gitanos”, or National Gypsy Pilgrimage” traditionally takes place the third Sunday in June and attracts not only gypsies, but also “Gachos” (non-gypsies).
 In fact, this event which was founded in 1969 by Jose Córdoba Reyes, draws participants from across Andalucia, Spain and even beyond national borders with the aim of both uniting gypsy communities and bridging the gap between gypsies and non-gypsies.
 Incidentally, Jose Córdoba, the founder, has been awarded the title of “Hijo Predilecto de Cabra” (or Favourite Son of Cabra) – supposedly the only gypsy in Spain to hold such a municipal title.
-In 2019, this event will take place on 16th - 17th of June.

 |Two sisters, visiting the gypsy festival from Malaga.|

 This “romería” is known to be a particularly colourful and fervent pilgrimage in honour of the “Virgin de la Sierra” (María Santísima de la Sierra), the patron saint of the town of Cabra.
 In Gypsy tongue she is known as the “Majarí Calí”.
 In her honour expect all manner of song and dance – according to reports some even rip their clothing as a display of their enthusiasm as the procession progresses to the Santa María Hermitage.
 The hermitage is located on the top of the hill called Virgin de la Sierra at the end of the CP-15 a few km east of Cabra.
 Since the road is narrow and parking limited arrive early in the morning before the processioni arrives for the best experience.

 |This is a great day out for the whole family.|